kno3comma14/personal-posts/wasm/wasm-introduction.md

 2) Compilation phase: We will compile the source code to WASM using a compiler such as [Emscripten](https://emscripten.org/) or [Cheerp](https://leaningtech.com/cheerp/).
 3) Execution phase: The execution phase will run **wasm** extension files as binaries.
 ## Time to practice!
-We presented you a brief introduction to WebAssembly, how it works, and the general development life cycle.
+We presented you with a brief introduction to WebAssembly, how it works, and the general development life cycle.
 Now it's time to apply all this stuff in practice.
 Let's start with our first example: **Wat to WASM!**
 ### Wat to WASM!
 In this example, we will be using the WASM textual representation known as **Wat**.
 With this format, the code can be read